PrefectHQ/prefect/docs/core/concepts/execution.md

 ```

 ### Adding context globally
 Adding context globally is possible via your `config.toml` in a section called `[context]`.
-For any keys specified here, as long as Prefect Core does not override this key internally, it will be accessible globally from `prefect.context`, even outside of a flow run.
+For any keys specified here, as long as Prefect Core does not override this key internally, it will be accessible globally from `prefect.utilities.context.Context`, even outside of a flow run.
 ```
 # config.toml
 [context]